nubenetes/awesome-kubernetes/docs/aws.md

 - [dev.to: How to Copy a Security Group with Rules from one AWS Account to Another account ?](https://dev.to/dineshrathee12/how-to-copy-a-security-group-with-rules-from-one-aws-account-to-another-account-36mb)
 	- [CopySGFromOneAWSAccountToAnotherScript.py](https://github.com/dineshrathee12/CopySecurityGroupWithRulesFromOneAWSAccountToAnotherAWSAccount/blob/main/CopySGFromOneAWSAccountToAnotherScript.py)
 - [github.com/awslabs/assisted-log-enabler-for-aws: Assisted Log Enabler - Find resources that are not logging, and turn them on 🌟](https://github.com/awslabs/assisted-log-enabler-for-aws)
+- https://github.com/dannysteenman/aws-toolbox 🌟 A collection of useful Shell & Python scripts that make your DevOps life easier in AWS.
+Furthermore you'll also find a list of links that point to awesome DevOps tools from other creators.

 ## Development
 - [thenewstack.io: Remote Debugging in AWS: The Missing Link in Your Debugging Toolset](https://thenewstack.io/remote-debugging-in-aws-the-missing-link-in-your-debugging-toolset/)